djalbat/easy/README.md

 ## Standard methods

-Each element has the following methods.
-These do nothing much apart from abstract away from jQuery functionality:
+Each element has the following methods:

 - `show`
 - `hide`